 Salary support is available to launch the successful candidate; however, applicants will be expected to compete successfully for extramural funding to support their research program.

-Applications will be accepted until the position is filled; however, the search committee will begin reviewing applications on April 15, 2014.
+Applications will be accepted until the position is filled; however, the search committee will begin reviewing applications immediately.
 Apply online at https://aprecruit.ucsf.edu/apply/JPF00110.